-Abstract: Investment risk models with infinite variance provide a better description of distributions of individual property returns in the IPD database over the period 1981 to 2003 than Normally distributed risk models, which mirrors results in the U.S. and Australia using identical methodology.
-Real estate investment risk is heteroscedastic, but the Characteristic Exponent of the investment risk function is constant across time yet may vary by property type.
-Asset diversification is far less effective at reducing the impact of non-systematic investment risk on real estate portfolios than in the case of assets with Normally distributed investment risk.
-Multi-risk factor portfolio allocation models based on measures of investment codependence from finite-variance statistics are ineffectual in the real estate context.
+Abstract: Investment risk models with infinite variance provide a better description of distributions of individual property returns in the IPD U.K. database over the period 1981 to 2003 than normally distributed risk models.
+This finding mirrors results in the U.S. and Australia using identical methodology.
+Real estate investment risk is heteroskedastic, but the characteristic exponent of the investment risk function is constant across time - yet it may vary by property type.
+Asset diversification is far less effective at reducing the impact of non-systematic investment risk on real estate portfolios than in the case of assets with normally distributed investment risk.
+The results therefore indicate that multi-risk factor portfolio allocation models based on measures of investment codependence from finite-variance statistics are ineffective in the real estate context.

-Key words: Asset-specific risk, return distributions, non-Normality, diversification, institutional investing
+Keywords: Asset-specific risk, return distributions, non-normality, diversification